 Every organization eventually comes to the point where discussions turn to the possibility of bringing on a number two or chief operations officer.
 But due to the rarely visible, misunderstood role that an operations chief plays, prospecting for one can be a difficult task.

 We have addressed the question of how to hire a COO elsewhere.
-However, what is more often problematic for CEOs looking to bring on a trusted second is defining exactly what the COO should be doing and why that is valuable.
+However, what is more often problematic for CEOs looking to bring on a trusted second is precisely defining the COO role and why it is valuable.

-Here, we discuss this challenge and put forth the proposition that, perhaps, instead of prospecting for a COO on the basis of a set category of requirements, there may be more benefit to considering a list of end results you want to achieve and then working back from there.
+Here, we discuss this challenge and put forth the proposition that, perhaps, instead of screening and interviewing a COO on the basis of a set category of requirements, it may be more beneficial to consider a list of end results you want to achieve and then working back from there.

 Answering this question is often part of the problem.
 No one can tell with any degree of certainty exactly what a COO should be doing in an organization.
 Part of this is due to the limited understanding we have of the role, with Accenture describing it as “perhaps one of the least understood roles in business today.”

 While this sounds incongruous at first pass (considering that companies and their officers have been subjects of unrelenting study for decades), it does make sense.
 The COO role is not one that we find in every single company, compared, for instance, to other roles such as the CMO, CFO, or the all-pervading CEO.
 In fact, at various points in time, certain companies drop the role entirely and divide up the responsibilities amongst other offices, while some only return to fill the role after hiatuses of varying lengths, as Microsoft did.